Oriental poppy

 Papaver orientale

 Oriental poppy (Papaver orientale) is a Colorado-native perennial suited to the Colorado Front Range.
-It matures to about 24–36 in tall and 12–24 in wide, needs high water, and prefers full sun to part to shade.
+It matures to about 24–36 in tall and 12–24 in wide, needs high water, and prefers full sun to partial shade.
 Fire-wise zone 1-2 perennial; ignitability rating 9.0/10.

 Photos